dianab03/fm_project/README.md

 - Press 'n' to create a new file.
 - Press 's' to search for files based on a search term.
 - Press 'q' to quit the program.

-# Contributing
-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on GitHub or submit a pull request.